Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 What is the difference between MDM and MAM?

 MDM controls the entire device, which suits corporate-owned hardware.
 MAM controls only managed apps and their data, which suits BYOD where the employer must protect work data without touching personal data on the same phone.
+Microsoft Intune delivers both from one tenant.

 Can MDM work on a personal iPhone?